The 9th annual Newport Mansions Wine & Food Festival

 , Epicurean and author, Di Palo's Guide to the Essential Foods of Italy

 Join epicurean Lou Di Palo on a guided tasting and uncover the magic behind Italy's two most coveted ingredients.
 Experience the organoleptic characteristics of each of these gourmet ingredients and leave with a first-hand knowledge of how to taste and use these ingredients at home.
 Traditional and daring applications of these products will be discussed as will production methods and regional influence and history.
+Featuring an inspired tasting menu of authentic Italian products created by Blackstone Caterers.

 Looking Beyond Sauvignon Blanc, New Zealand's Red Wine Revolution with Villa Maria Wine Estate